AdobeDocs/audience-manager.it-IT/help/using/api/rest-api-main/aam-api-getting-started.md

 >[!NOTE]
 >
->L&#39;ambiente beta di Audience Manager è una versione indipendente e standalone dell&#39;ambiente di produzione.
+>L'ambiente beta di Audience Manager è una versione indipendente e standalone dell'ambiente di produzione.
 Tutti i dati da sottoporre a test devono essere inseriti e raccolti in questo ambiente.

 ## Versioni {#versions}

-Le nuove versioni [!DNL API]di questi s vengono rilasciate a scadenze regolari.
-Una nuova versione incrementa il numero [!DNL API] di versione.
-Nell&#39;URL della richiesta viene fatto riferimento al numero di versione come `v<version number>` illustrato nell&#39;esempio seguente:
+New versions of these [!DNL API]s are released on a regular schedule.
+A new release increments the [!DNL API] version number.
+The version number is referenced in the request URL as `v<version number>` as shown in the following example:

 `https://<host>/v1/...`

-## Codici di risposta definiti {#response-codes-defined}
+## Response Codes Defined {#response-codes-defined}

 `HTTP` codici di stato e testo della risposta restituiti da Audience Manager [!UICONTROL REST API].